The “I have a buyer” real estate prospecting letters

 These “I have a buyer” real estate prospecting letters are the ones to use when you really do have a buyer and can’t find a listed property that suits them.

 Use them with care and be ready to produce that buyer, because people are naturally just a bit skeptical of that statement.
 As I’m sure you know, it’s been used too often by agents who merely wanted a listing.

-These “I have a buyer” letters stress the fact that you have a buyer interested in owning a home in the neighborhood.
+These “I have a buyer” letters stress the fact that you have a buyer interested in owning a home or land in the neighborhood.
 They state that you (or the potential buyers) think theirs might be suitable – NOT that they will absolutely buy this house.

 One of the letters in each set address the fact of seller skepticism.
 It’s there, so there’s no reason to leave it as the proverbial “elephant in the room.”